slatedocs/slate/source/includes/_attribution.md

 ### Authentication

 You will need an API token and secret to authenticate with this service.
 This service is currently only available for attribution networks.
-Please email [support](mailto:support@chartboost.com) if you are an attribution network seeking access to this service.
+Please [contact Support](https://answers.chartboost.com/hc/en-us/requests/new) if you are an attribution network seeking access to this service.

 To authenticate with this endpoint, you must generate a signature on each request.
 A string with the following template must be made, and the signature is created by taking the SHA-256 hash of the string.
 Note that anything contained within double curly brackets is a variable that is meant to be filled in.